Please do not hesitate to contact me if you have a question that is not answered below.

 DipCHyp: Diploma in Cognitive Hypnotherapy – I achieved this after graduation from the Quest Institute in London.

 NLP (MPrac): Master Practitioner of Neuro-Linguistic Programming – I also achieved this, through further training, with the Quest Institute.

 MNCH (reg): Registered Member of the National Council for Hypnotherapy – the NCH is one of the leading governing bodies, also non-profit making, of professional standards for hypnotherapists in the UK.

 Other than for smoking and vaping cessation, a session is typically seventy-five minutes long, apart from the first which is ninety minutes.
 However, I allow ninety minutes for sessions and therefore if a session goes over seventy-five minutes in order to benefit you, then there is no extra charge.
 The two smoking or vaping cessation sessions are typically two hours each in length.

 Cognitive Hypnotherapy treats the person and not ‘the label’ that has been given.
 Therefore all clients receive a unique treatment plan, which is best discussed in the first session.
 This form of therapy utilises the latest scientific understandings of how the brain works and the most effective cognitive behavioural techniques to provide an effective treatment in a short amount of time – as little as four to six sessions.
 I also tend to see clients who have come for help with their studying for about the same number of sessions.

 Also, I want to make sure that you are treated in the best possible way in the shortest time possible and to make the permanent changes you need so that you can get on with the life you want.

 How much does a session cost?

-I charge £75 for each session.
+Except for smoking and vaping cessation, I charge £75 for each session.
+My fee to help stop smoking or vaping is £125 for each of the two sessions.
 However, if either of us does not think at the end of the first session that I can help you, then this session is free.

 Do you offer a guarantee?